kwanlier/KMod/README.md

   = Difficulty mode
   The difficulty mode include a debuff mechanic, which will happen in a certain situation.
 The debuff includes in KMod are Temporary lower movement speed, Temporary lower ATK, Temporary lower max MP.
-  The difficult mode can be toggled on and off during the gameplay = Pregnancy game over
+  The difficult mode can be toggled on and off during the gameplay
-  When player "plays around" too much, there is a chances that pregnancy game over mechanic will trigger.

 For further information about the mod, please refer to the included readme.txt or https://f95zone.to/threads/alien-quest-eve-v1-01-grimhelm.6016/post-9872848